 Yes, two literature reviews of the most current research agree that Yoga can reduce pain and disability associated with lower back pain.

 I can unfortunately not make any recommendations as to what type of Yoga is best for lower back pain, since the included studies used several different types.
 The sessions were all led by experienced teachers which may have attributed to the positive results.

 "But why does Yoga hurt my back?"

-There may be several reasons why Yoga can make your pain worse, but the main 2 are:
+There may be several reasons why yoga can make your pain worse, but the main two are:

 2. You are trying too hard – stop competing with the guy in the corner who can hook his leg behind his ear!

 Book 1 to 1 sessions with an experienced yoga teacher (preferably one with a physio background) for 6 weeks.

 Make sure that your teacher provides you with an exercise sheet and do the exercises EVERY DAY.

 Only join a class once you understand the movements and know your limitations.
 Make sure that you join a class that suits your skill/activity level.